 Potty training is one of the most basic and important skills that your dog will learn.
 It also takes time and is often more arduous for you and your puppy than many other skills.

-All-Absorb Training Pads take some of the strain away by enabling you to provide them with a place to go do their business even indoors without any need for scrubbing the floor afterwards – what happens on the training pads stays on the training pads.
+All-Absorb Training Pads take some of the strain away by enabling you to provide them with a place to go do their business even indoors without any need for scrubbing the floor afterward – what happens on the training pads stays on the training pads.

 Brushing their fur isn’t just for cosmetic reasons.
-That way you help them get rid of dead hair, dirt and bugs that accumulate over time.
+That way you help them get rid of dead hair, dirt, and bugs that accumulate over time.
 To get them accustomed to the whole experience start with a soft, gentle brush like the Hertzko Self Cleaning Slicker Brush.
 You can also read my tutorial on how to groom your Jack Russell.

-When it’s bath time you’ll need to use a dog shampoo (preferably natural based).
+When it’s bath time, you’ll need to use a dog shampoo (preferably natural based).
 JRTs have to have coarse hair so don’t use conditioner under any circumstances.
-For their comfort the shampoo should be gentle and mild like the excellent Viva La Dog Spa Dog Shampoo.
+For their comfort, the shampoo should be gentle and mild like the excellent Viva La Dog Spa Dog Shampoo.

 This are some of the basic necessities that you simply must provide for your beloved new companion.
-As time goes by and you get to know each other better and better you’ll know what to look for in a product meant for your four legged friend.
+As time goes by and you get to know each other better and better you’ll know what to look for in a product meant for your four-legged friend.
 While they’re young you’ll both experiment and try out new things together and that’s half the fun.